mhalle/spl-brain-atlas/README.md

 ## Acknowledgement ##

-The SPL-PNL Brain Atlas has been developed with support from the National Institutes of Health, grants P41 RR013218/RR/NCRR and R01 MH050740/MH/NIMH.
-Additional support was provided by a Google Research Grant.
+The SPL-PNL Brain Atlas has been developed with support from the National Institutes of Health under grants P41 EB015902/RR/NIBIB (the [Neuroimage Analysis Center](http://nac.spl.harvard.edu/)), P41 RR013218/RR/NCRR and R01 MH050740/MH/NIMH.
+Additional support was provided by a Google Research Grant and other sources.

 If you should find the atlas useful, please reference it using information at the following URL: http://www.spl.harvard.edu/publications/item/view/1265 .